rascafr/9-analyzer/README.md

 ## Arduino

 Some Arduino code is present insinde of this repos, can be used to parse on the fly some of the serial commands in "realtime".

+## Sources

+Some reverse engineering on my own.

+Also, lot of information here about the protocol: https://github.com/etransport/ninebot-docs/wiki/ES2ESC